Cambridge Net Zero Action Plan

 Implementation Status Indicators

 To track the progress of each Action in the NZAP, Cambridge has assigned a graphic that will appear in the "Implementation Status" component of the Action.
-The implementation status means how far aong we are in implementing each action relative to the timeline that was created for that action.
+The implementation status means how far along we are in implementing each action relative to the timeline that was created for that action.
 The timelines were formally adopted in January 2023 with the updated 5-Year Plan.

 The green light (top left) indicates that the action is on track with the timeline adopted in 2023.